standardnotes/app/README.md

 ### Do More

-If you're looking to power up your experience with extensions, and help support future development, [learn more about Extended](https://standardnotes.com/extensions).
-Extended offers:
+If you're looking to power up your experience with extensions, and help support future development, [learn more about our paid plans](https://standardnotes.com/plans).
+Our paid plans offer:

 - Powerful editors, including the Plus Editor, Simple Markdown, Advanced Markdown, Code Editor, Vim Editor, and the popular Simple Task Editor.
 - Beautiful themes to help you find inspiration in any mood, like Midnight, Focused, Futura, Titanium, and Solarized Dark.